Getting started with Wombat

 In case an exchange asks you to add a memo, feel free to type in anything you want.
 In Wombat, account names and addresses don’t require any memo when sending tokens to them.

 The direct blockchain transfers are really fast and your tokens will appear in Wombat within seconds after (it might take longer with Ethereum).
 However, exchanges might take minutes or hours to actually execute the transfer.

 If you want to buy some items or upgrade your account in games or apps within Wombat, it’s likely you will have to do that in crypto.
 You can buy some by ‘Buy crypto’ button in your Wallet view.

-If you want to exchange tokens running on the same blockchain, use the Swap feature in the navbar below.
+If you want to exchange tokens running on the same blockchain, use the Swap Office.
+You will find it on the Home screen, right next to the Playground.
 All you need to do is choose which token you want to swap, which token you want to receive and set the amount.